cmse822/project-4-openmp-intro-team-3/Project4.md

 ![](q3_1500.png)

-The above three figures, with different matrix sizes, all showed similar tendencies of
+The above three figures, with different matrix sizes, all showed similar tendencies of rapid drops in time as OpenMP thread = 1 when the MPI rank is before rank 2.
+When more threads are used, the elapsed time gets shorter.
+When more MPI ranks are used, elapsed time gets slightly shorter, but the change in time is not as much as the change of the number of threads used.
+When the matrix size is larger, more time is needed to complete the matrix multiplication.

+When only one thread is used, the increase in MPI ranks can affect the time efficiency more.
+Also, the number of physical cores and memory bandwidth can limit performance gains, therefore, the efficiency drops when the rank increases to 4.